mbarbac/Yotei/1-Yotei.Tools.LambdaParser/Yotei.Tools.LambdaParser/README.Tests.md

 # Testing Yotei Lambda Parser

-For unknown reasons, when running the Yotei Lambda Parser sone test cases fail, but only when using XUnit.
+For unknown reasons, when testing LambdaParser some test cases fail, but only when using xUnit.

 In addition, this doesn't happen in a consistent way: if the any test is executed individually, it passes, but when executing them all as a whole,